5 things to know about how GPS trackers actually work

 When your tracker device receives these differential corrections, it can adjust its calculations accordingly.
 This correction accounts for any errors caused by atmospheric conditions, signal multipath, or other factors, significantly enhancing its accuracy.
 For businesses reliant on fleet tracking, DGPS can result in enhanced operational efficiency, improved fleet safety, and optimized routing, ultimately leading to cost savings and improved services.

-In critical applications like medical alerts to ensure the safety of loved ones, this heightened accuracy can be a lifeline.
-It means that the global navigation satellite systems you depend on are as precise and reliable as possible, ensuring that your GPS tracker device provides accurate information when it’s needed most.
+In critical applications like medical alerts to ensure the safety of loved ones, this heightened accuracy can be a lifeline — the global navigation satellite systems you depend on stay as precise and reliable as possible, so your GPS tracker device delivers accurate information when it's needed most.

 Frequently Asked Questions